KaliGooderham/kali-portfolio/README.md

 This web application uses Vite for development, and port 5173 is Vite's default port.

+Currently, even with volume mounting the `src` folder into the container, Docker does not detect changes made to code automatically.
+This means that making changes in your IDE/Editor to the `src` file, and expecting them to reflect in your locally-hosted site if running through the container, will not happen.

 ## Jenkins Instructions to Trigger on Push

 - Install ngrok via terminal